 Occasional wow moments with technology were helpful, but any interest that piqued as a result of these wow moments seemed to wane quickly.
 I knew that in order for students to gain a deeper interest in math, they would have to contribute to their own understanding by engaging with the content at their own pace with assistance when they needed it.
 Not every student required the same help at the same time.
 What I discovered was nothing new to the field of education, but it was an epiphany to me.

 I have built a career out of seeking new and innovative ways to empower students through the integration of technology in their learning experiences--new ways to place the student in the driver's seat with a high-powered device to pilot through the information super-highway.
-My goal is to empower as many students as possible to pursue their passions through the expert use of technology in education.

 I can say I’m quite good at

 In the tech enterprise

 Active Directory, MS-SQL, Exchange

 Empower teachers and education leaders to connect and collaborate in the world's largest international social learning platform.

 Led one of the largest US deployments of Chromebooks for 33,000 students.
 Reduced average time to repair for student and teacher technology equipment by 50%.
 Developed a digital content strategy for textbook replacement, and led committees to scale up online learning and online assessment and adaptive learning.
 Planned and built all- fiber network interconnecting all schools and administrative offices.
 Increased division-wide bandwith by 7900% over three years.
 Authored a “no new dollars” 1:1 computing budget for a 4-year cycle.
 Currently oversee all district research, evaluation and accountability staff, a technology staff of 110, and a network supporting over 50,000 computers.